Amano47/NeuralHaircut/custom_dataset/troubleshoot.md

 ### 4.8.1 file path error

-The `fit.py` code assumes, that you have every file in
+The `fit_original.py` code assumes, that you have every file in your dataset ready, but the file `fitted_cameras.pth` is not generated before the first stage.
+This means, that this file can not be aquired in the preprocess of the dataset.

+The current code `fit.py` replaces the original code and correctly implements the argument parser to use this optional file, only if the path is given.

 ### 4.8.2 image numbers